killermann/facilitator-cards/content/cards/silent-reflection.md

 ---

 Prepare several questions or prompts ahead of time and instruct participants to write each one down on a sheet of paper, then give them a few minutes to silently answer in writing.
-The papers can be collected by the facilitator, shared between participants, or neither.
+The papers can be collected by the facilitator, shared among participants, or neither.
 State your intentions for sharing before they start writing.